jdawg24/umami-dragonfruit/README.md

 in Python.
 These tests can be run (if the [test dependencies](/test) are installed) with: `test/functional/test_runner.py`

-The CI (Continuous Integration) systems make sure that every pull request is built for Windows, Linux, and macOS, and that unit/sanity tests are run automatically.

 ### Manual Quality Assurance (QA) Testing